Chen-yuMau/web-programming/README.md

 whether by achieving G or N.

 My goal is to use multi-threads to present the behavior of customers and claw machine.

+Server/Client:

+The rest of the semester was spent creating this chat app server.
+There's a big list of commands that I am requred to follow.

+Model:
+This is mainly for the Server file to use.
+It uses a DB library of python and requires an additional file to work.